Trade roles with QBuild

 Tradepersons

-Everything from social housing homes to local schools and cyclone shelters, I’ve painted it.
-I love the variety at QBuild where no two days are the same, and each day provides new and interesting challenges.
-On any given day I can be found applying a new lick of paint to government-owned buildings in the region.
-If you’re thinking about becoming a painter - I say, 'Go for it!
-It’s a great trade to be a part of and you get to witness first-hand the difference your work makes to a job, and that’s rewarding.'
+On any given day I can be found applying a new lick of paint to government-owned buildings or helping finish new buildings.
+If you’re thinking about becoming a painter - I say: 'Go for it!
+It’s a great trade to be a part of and you get to witness first-hand the difference your work makes to a job…and that’s really rewarding

 Lincoln – painter, Far North Queensland team